jdantonio/jdantonio.github.io/_posts/2014-12-03-function-dispatch-by-structure-in-erlang.md

 ## Structure-based Polymorphism in Erlang

 The main function dispatch mechanism in Erlang is pattern matching.
-Where pattern matching truly shines is when matching against fields within a complext data structure such as a tuple.
+Where pattern matching truly shines is when matching against fields within a complex data structure such as a tuple.
 Consider this second example:

 {% highlight erlang linenos %}
 speak({phrase, hello}) ->